DosMike/SM-TrustFactor/README.md

 `sm_trustfactor_minpocprogress` requires the Pillar of Community Badge to have at least the specified level before it counts as trusted.
 If you set this to 0 it's ignored and the flag will always pass.
 If you did not enable `sm_trustfactor_checksteamlvl` it's recommended to set this to 0.

 `sm_trustfactor_minsteamlevel` requires the players profile to have at least the specified steam level for this flag to be set.
 If you set this to 0 it's ignored and the flag will always pass.
 If you did not enable `sm_trustfactor_checksteamlvl` it's recommended to set this to 0.

+If you're using SourceBans++ and the sbpp_checker module works, TrustFactor should automatically fetch client bans. sbpp_checker itself is NOT required, but uses the same queries/config for SB++ as TrustFactor.
+You can limit the amount of game and comm bans permitted using `sm_trustfactor_sbppbans` and `sm_trustfactor_sbppcomms`.

 ## Installing